Steps to Take After a Car Accident

 - Seek medical attention.
 Even if the injury seems minor, it is in your best interest to have a medical professional examine you.
 Head and neck injuries can be particularly debilitating, and other injuries may not appear right away.
 A physician can also rule out any internal injuries.
 Make sure that you document all doctor appointments, including physical therapists, chiropractors, and other medical professionals.
 Also keep copies of all tests, medications, and bills for any other treatment you may have received.

-- Avoid accepting early settlement offers.
+- Avoid accepting early settlement offers – call an experienced lawyer.
 Do not settle a claim without consulting your lawyer first.
 Before you sign anything, make sure that your physical injuries have been treated, as some may not show up for days or weeks following the car accident.

 Baltimore Car Accident Lawyers at LeViness, Tolzman & Hamilton Protect the Rights of Car Accident Victims